gdavidbutler/pthreadChannel/README.md

 In classic CSPs, a low latency synchronous rendezvous (get and put block till the other arrives to exchange an item) works well when coded in machine or assembler language (jump instructions).
-If a store is needed (queue, stack, etc.), it is implemented as another CSP.
+If a Store is needed (queue, stack, etc.), it is implemented as another CSP.

 Modern CSPs (e.g. "coroutines", "functions", etc.) with "local" variables and recursion support, have a higher context switch cost.
 But native support in modern processors (call/return instructions) makes it acceptable.
-A store is still implemented as another CSP.
+A Store is still implemented as another CSP.

-However pthreads require operating system support and context switches are prohibitively expensive for simple stores.
+However pthreads require operating system support and context switches are prohibitively expensive for simple Stores.
 Therefore Stores are implemented as function callbacks executed within pthreads' contexts.

 A Store can be provided on a chanCreate call.
-If none is provided, a channel stores a single item.
+If none is provided, a Channel contains a single item.
 This is best (lowest latency) when the cost of processing an item dominates the cost of a context switch.
 But as the processing cost decreases toward the context switch cost, Stores can drastically decrease context switching.
 Therefore, a Store's size depends on how much latency can be tolerated in the quest for efficiency.

-A dynamic Channel FIFO store implementation is provided.
+A dynamic Channel FIFO Store implementation is provided.
 When a context is created, a maximum size and an initial size are provided.
 To balance latency and efficiency size is adjusted by:
 * Before a Put, if the Store is empty and there are no waiting Getters, the size is decremented.